floydhub/floyd-docs/docs/guides/shortnames.md

 Here are some examples that demonstrate how to use shorter names when referencing a dataset.
-For these examples, we'll assume your username is `fooster`, the dataset you've initialized in the current directory is called `my_dataset`, and most recent version of the dataset is 2.
+For these examples, we'll assume your username is `fooster`, the dataset you've initialized in the current directory is called `my_dataset`, and the most recent version of the dataset is `2`.
 Each example will show two code snippets: the first showing a command using a shortened name, and a second showing the same command with the full-length equivalent of the shortened name.